mjahan11/multi-source-data-azure-datafactory-databricks-project/README.md

 This project demonstrates how to ingest, transform, and store data from multiple sources using **Azure Data Factory**, **Databricks**, and **Delta Lake**.
 It follows a **Bronze → Silver → Gold** medallion architecture to ensure clean and structured data pipelines.

 # Business Requirements:
-1. We have to build an end-to-end data pipeline for the retail clients.
+1- Develop an end-to-end data pipeline for retail clients.
-2. We have data coming from multiple data sources and we need to bring the data into a data lake.
+2- Ingest data from multiple sources and consolidate it into a data lake.
-3. We have transaction data available in AZURE SQL DB.
-4. We have store and products data available in AZURE SQL DB.
+3- Transaction, store, and product data are available in Azure SQL Database.
-5. We have customer data coming from API - JSON FORMAT.
+4- Customer data is received from an API in JSON format.

 ## Project Components

-### Bronze Layer
+# Bronze Layer
-- Raw data ingestion from multiple sources (SQL DATABASE,API-JSON)
+- Ingests raw data from multiple sources (SQL Database and API in JSON format)
-- Stores original data in Azure Data Lake Storage (ADLS) for future reference
+- Stores the original data in Azure Data Lake Storage (ADLS) for future use
-- No transformations applied
+- No data transformations are applied

-### Silver Layer
+# Silver Layer
-- Data cleaning and transformation using Databricks and PySpark
+- Performs data cleaning and transformation using Databricks and SQL
-- Handles data type conversions, null handling, and deduplication
+- Manages data type conversions, null values, and duplicate records
-- Prepares data for analytics and reporting
+- Prepares structured data for analytics and reporting

-### Gold Layer
+# Gold Layer
-- Aggregated and business-ready datasets
+- Contains aggregated, business-ready datasets
-- Joins multiple Silver tables
+- Combines multiple Silver layer tables
-- Provides final output for Power BI dashboards
+- Delivers the final data for Power BI dashboards
 ---

 ## Tools & Technologies
 - **Azure Data Factory** – Orchestrates data pipelines
 - **Azure Storage Account (ADLS Gen2)** – Stores raw, clean, and processed data
-- **Databricks** – Data transformation and processing using PySpark
+- **Databricks** – Data transformation and processing using PySpark and SQL
-- **Delta Lake** – Maintains ACID-compliant tables
+- **Delta Lake** – Ensures ACID-compliant data storage
-- **Python / PySpark** – Scripts and notebook transformations
+- **Python / PySpark / SQL** – Used for scripting and performing data transformations in notebooks

 ---